Introducing Kokua Mau’s Let’s Talk Story Program

 Myths about Hospice.
 Hospice is a fully covered benefit but most people are not taking advantage of it.
 Hospice provides a full team of professionals (doctor, nurse, social worker, aide, chaplain) who will come to the home and work the person who is dying and their team (family and loved ones.)
 Misunderstanding about hospice persist and federal regulations change so we will facilitate speakers from hospice to answer up-to-date information about who qualifies, what the benefit entails, support for loved ones, including bereavement, etc.

-If your group is interested in a free workshop on this important topic, contact Kōkua Mau at firstname.lastname@example.org or (808) 585-9977.
+If your group is interested in a free workshop on this important topic, book a Kokua Mau speaker online or call (808) 585-9977.

 We offer two Let’s Talk Story flyers.
 Please choose the one that best serves your needs.